 Italy might be a bit of a surprise on this list, but then again it also isn’t known for its freedom from corruption or ill-government.
-In terms of Internet security and privacy, it hasn’t reached the outrage-inducing levels of Iran or China, but at the same time there are laws on the books which seem completely out of place in a modern Western democracy.
+In terms of internet security and privacy, it hasn’t reached the outrage-inducing levels of Iran or China, but at the same time, there are laws on the books which seem completely out of place in a modern Western democracy.

-2.3 Should We Bypass This Censorship?
+Should You Bypass This Censorship?

-Having seen how so many countries are engaged in filtering and monitoring Internet usage within their borders whilst blocking content from outside, the natural inclination for geeks and activists alike is to start looking for ways around it.
-The fundamental freedom of the Internet, with its immediacy and its ubiquity, has become something of a given for so many of us that it would be hard to imagine constraining it.
+Having seen how so many countries are engaged in filtering and monitoring internet usage within their borders whilst blocking content from outside, the natural inclination for geeks and activists alike is to start looking for ways around it.
+The fundamental freedom of the internet, with its immediacy and its ubiquity, has become something of a given for so many of us that it would be hard to imagine constraining it.

 Of course, in an oppressive regime like that of Iran, the obvious value of being able to exchange information freely with common citizens around the world, as well as exposing the harsh realities of life under such conditions, should make anyone try to find ways to break through government controls.

-Consequences Of Bypassing National Censors
+Consequences of Bypassing National Censors

-Breaking the law in a country with strict Internet filtering is no joking matter.
-It is no coincidence that the same countries which appear on the lists of the worst Internet censors are also the same countries with repeated and persistent accusations of human rights abuses.
+Breaking the law in a country with strict internet filtering is no joking matter.
+It is no coincidence that the same countries which appear on the lists of the worst internet censors are also the same countries with repeated and persistent accusations of human rights abuses.
 Oppressive censorship is, in fact, a human rights abuse.

-The consequences are thus very serious for those wanting to use the Internet to be heard.
+The consequences are thus very serious for those wanting to use the internet to be heard.
 Is it worth it?
 Consider this seriously before bypassing any filter.

-Ethics Of Illegal Bypassing
+Ethics of Illegal Bypassing